Friday, December 29, 2017

 The Beat Movement was a post-war response to the increasing commercialism and materialism of Western culture and the near-constant threat of war and nuclear annihilation.
 Rather than participate in a cycle of war and working for the sake of paying debts acquired by working, the Beats instead opted for a simpler life that found joy in valuing our individuality.
 The beatnik, like the hippie, has become a stereotype, but both were symptoms of a larger conflict between society and the individual.
 In studying such movements, we learn a little bit more about both.

-Aeolus 13 Umbra explores the Beat Movement in a number of posts, including:
+Aeolus 13 Umbra explores the Beat Movement in a number of posts, audio recordings, and film, including:

 A Bucket of Blood (1959): From the Aeolus 13 Umbra YouTube channel.
 Directed by Roger Corman.
 Beatnik characters and stereotypes populate this classic low-budget film about an artist with an unusual technique for making lifelike sculptures.